1. Home

 Kilowatt-hours are a measurement of electric power, commonly used to quantify home electricity consumption, solar energy production, or EV battery capacity in the United States.

-Breaking down kWh measurements piece-by-piece, a kilowatt is a unit of energy that is equal to 1,000 watts and an hour is… well, an hour, or sixty minutes.
-Therefore, a kilowatt-hour is a measure of 1,000 watts over a one-hour time period
+Breaking down kWh measurements piece-by-piece, a kilowatt is a unit of energy equal to 1,000 watts and an hour is… well, an hour, or sixty minutes.
+Therefore, a kilowatt-hour is the amount of energy equal to 1,000 watts generated, transferred, or consumed over a one-hour time period

 To understand what 1 kWh of electricity is equal to, two key components of the equation must be considered: